xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 These are the rest of our general breaks.

-Once your band has the core tunes and breaks down, learning more general breaks is a great next step.
+Once your band has the core tunes and core breaks down, learning more general breaks is a great next step along with looking at more individual song breaks.

-They don’t all have audio here, but they do all get used and are worth knowing, so dig in!
+These breaks don’t all have audio here, but they do all get used and are worth knowing, so dig in!

 Have a look at the **Tune Sheet linked above** for **instrument signs**, **general directions** and **some chants**.